 And what you could not see – what was inside my soul, the huge stress levels I was dealing with – was even worse.

-During this time, I turned into a workaholic.
-This was one of the good side effects of me not finding the mental power to go outside.
+During this period of intense pressure, I turned into a workaholic.
+I couldn’t find the mental strength to go outside, so I poured everything into my work.
 I also did a lot of research and tried to help myself as much as possible.

 I started talking to my girlfriend (now wife) and tell her most of the things that I was feeling.